Niac meeting today to consider use of Johnson & Johnson vaccine

 A syring filled with a dose of the Johnson & Johnson Janssen Covid-19 vaccine.
 Photograph: Patrick T. Fallon/AFP via Getty

-The National Immunisation Committee is meeting today to consider its position on the use of the Johnson & Johnson Covid-19 vaccine.
+The National Immunisation Committee is meeting on Thursday to consider its position on the use of the Johnson & Johnson Covid-19 vaccine.

 Earlier this week the European Medicines Agency (EMA) said the benefits of the vaccine outweigh the risk of the very rare side effect of a blood-clotting event.